-1.11 HOMEBOUND INSTRUCTION
+HOMEBOUND INSTRUCTION

 ALA provides access to a certified teacher as well as core content for students who are eligible for homebound instruction.
-To be eligible, a physician must certify that a student will be absent for three months or more due to a medical condition.
+To be eligible, a homebound application must be completed to include certification from a physician (MD or DO) that a student will be absent for three months or more due to a medical condition.
 If you believe that your student is eligible for homebound instruction, please contact your campus administrator.